 - Herschel Supply Co.
 Wheelie Outfitter, Peacoat Parlour

 If boat trips are in your plans, a dry bag comes in handy.
 A dry bag will keep a few comforts nice and dry in the boat (or if the weather is bad), and you can also bring your camera without worry.
 You can also use a dry bag to store your wet gear and keep it separate from everything else.
+We’ve listed a couple of bags below, and you can also check out our roundup on the best dry bags.

 In case you didn’t know, plastic pollution has reached catastrophic levels to the point where if we humans don’t make some major changes, there will be more plastic than fish in the sea by 2050.
 Yeah, it’s really freaking bad.